 Dementia UK offers specialist support from Admiral Nurses.
 Unfortunately not yet in Bucks but they do operate in Oxon if the person living with dementia resides in an Order of the St John Care Trust home.

-Local memory services
+Local memory service providers

 Wherever you live, if you’re worried about your memory, the Alzheimer’s Society offers a range of memory support services including info and advice, support groups and other help to stay independent.
 They also organise singing groups and foster dementia friendly environments in the community.